Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: New experimental confirmations of Coulomb gap and ES law

 \section{New experimental confirmations of Coulomb gap and ES law}

 An experimental verification of ES law Eq. (\ref{eq:ESlaw}) is done by plotting $\ln\sigma$ as a function of $T^{-1/2}$ and checking whether this plot can be fitted by a straight line.
-In order to reliably discriminate the ES law from Eq. (\ref{eq:Mott3}) with $p=1/4$ and particularly in 2D case with $p=1/3$ the dynamic range of measured conductivity should cover approximately 3 orders of magnitude.
+In order to reliably discriminate the ES law from Eq. (\ref{eq:Mott3}) with $p=1/4$ and particularly in 2D case with $p=1/3$ the dynamic range of measured conductivity should cover 2-3 orders of magnitude.
 In this review I dwell only on the most spectacular data which cover at least 4 orders of magnitude.

-I start from observations of the ES law in 3D elementary semiconductor crystals Ge and Si.
-First high quality data for compensated Ge were discussed Chapters 9 and 10 of the SE book.
-Later the ES law was observed in neutron-transmutation-doped $p$-Ge in 4 orders of magnitude range~\cite{Itoh1993} and even in 6 orders of magnitude range~\cite{Schoepe1988}.
-Similar high quality data were obtained in Si samples in 5 orders of magnitude range~\cite{McCammon2005}.
-It is remarkable that the data~\cite{Itoh1993,McCammon2005} were obtained in the process of development of Ge and Si based bolometers for astrophysics and dark matter research.
+I start from observations of the ES law in 3D elementary semiconductor crystals of Ge and Si.
+First high quality data for compensated germanium were discussed Chapters 9 and 10 of the SE book.
+Later the ES law was observed in neutron-transmutation-doped $p$-Ge in 4 orders of magnitude dynamic range of resistance (4 OMDRR)~\cite{Itoh1993} and even in 6 OMDRR~\cite{Schoepe1988}.
+Similar high quality data were obtained in Si samples in 5 OMDRR~\cite{McCammon2005}.
+It is remarkable that the data~\cite{Itoh1993,Schoepe1988,McCammon2005} were obtained on Ge and Si based bolometers and termistors for astrophysics and dark matter research.

-Other spectacular 3D data for the ES law were obtained in the mixed valence cuprate LiCu$_3$O$_3$ in 7 orders of magnitude range~\cite{Moser7}, in CdSe nanocrystal arrays in 6 orders of magnitude range~\cite{Sion6}, in ZnO nanocrystal films in 4 orders of magnitude range~\cite{Ben4}, in magnetite nanocrystal arrays in 7 orders of magnitude range~\cite{zheng7}, in ceramics~\cite{Ceramics5} in 5 orders of magnitude range, in granular metals in insulator in 4-8 orders of magnitude ranges~\cite{Abeles,Deutscher}, in different conducting polymers~\cite{Zuppiroli10,Epstein6,polymer6,Heeger4,polymer5,polymer4,Chrys4} in 4-10 orders of magnitude ranges, and in graphene oxide thin films~\cite{Saiful4,Rudenko7} in 4-5 orders of magnitude ranges.
+Other spectacular data for the ES law were obtained in the mixed valence cuprate LiCu$_3$O$_3$ in 7 OMDRR~\cite{Moser7}, in CdSe nanocrystal arrays in 6 OMDRR~\cite{Sion6}, in ZnO nanocrystal films in 4 OMDRR~\cite{Ben4}, in magnetite nanocrystal arrays in 7 OMDRR~\cite{zheng7}, in A$_2$MnReO$_6$ ceramics~\cite{Ceramics5} in 5 OMDRR, in granular metals in insulator in 4-8 OMDRR~\cite{Abeles,Deutscher}, in different conducting polymers~\cite{Zuppiroli10,Epstein6,polymer6,Heeger4,polymer5,polymer4,Chrys4} in 4-10 OMDRR, in graphene oxide thin films~\cite{Saiful4,Rudenko7} in 4-5 OMDRR, in thick multilayer disordered carbon nanotubes~\cite{Feldman} in 5 OMDRR, and in arrays of self assembled Ge quantum dots embedded into Si MOSFET~\cite{Yakimov} in 5 OMDRR.